magizbox/git/docs/team_workflow.md

 ## Team Workflow

 In this article, I will represent our workflow with git to collaboration.
 As you can see, there are `upstream`, `A`, `B` repositories.
 Upstream repostiroy is main repository of project, owner by team leader. `A` and `B` repositories belong to developers.
-In `upstream` remote, there are `master` and `dev` branches.
-In developer's repositories, there are `dev` and `feature-something` branches.
+In `upstream` remote, there are `master` and `develop` branches.
+In developer's repositories, there are `develop` and `feature-something` branches.

 ![resources/workflow.png](resources/workflow.png)